deepflowio/docs/translate/translated/07-integration/03-output/01-query/02-promql.md

 ## Known Limitations

-In Grafana's panel operations, the following limitations are currently known:
+In the Grafana panel operations, the following limitations are currently known:

 - Labels cannot be queried directly; you need to select metrics first before choosing labels
-- When reselecting metrics, you need to remove all labels first
+- When reselecting metrics, all labels need to be removed first
 - Queries will fail if the metrics name contains characters like `.-` that are not supported by Prometheus

 When querying directly based on PromQL or writing alert rules, the following limitations are currently known:

 - Metrics names cannot be searched using `~/!~` regex
-- For metrics provided by DeepFlow, you must first determine the aggregation evaluation method using an [aggregation operator](https://prometheus.io/docs/prometheus/latest/querying/operators/#aggregation-operators) before performing specific metric queries.
+- For metrics provided by DeepFlow, you must first determine the aggregation evaluation method through the [aggregation operator](https://prometheus.io/docs/prometheus/latest/querying/operators/#aggregation-operators) before performing specific metric queries.
 The functions `stdvar`, `topk`, `bottomk`, and `quantile` are not yet supported and will be supported in future iterations.

 # Querying DeepFlow Metrics Based on PromQL

 Based on the above definitions, we can query DeepFlow metrics using PromQL.
 Note to `determine the aggregation evaluation method first`, for example:

-- Query the time series trend of HTTP `500` response codes for all requests:
+- Query the time series trend of all requests with HTTP `500` response codes:

 ```
 sum(flow_log__l7_flow_log__server_error{response_code="500"}) by(request_resource, response_code)